wakatime/wakatime-blog/posts/37-when-is-time-tracking-too-accurate.md

 When is time tracking too accurate?
 The short answer: When you’re billing.

-[WakaTime][wakatime] is very accurate and by default very granular.
-It only tracks the time you’re actively typing code in your editor.
-Reading documentation, debugging products, or collaborating in meetings isn’t captured with the default WakaTime settings.

-For independent contractors and consultants, there’s a WakaTime setting you should know about.
+[WakaTime][wakatime] is a very accurate log of the time you were typing, but that’s only part of the time you should invoice.
+For contractors and freelancers using WakaTime, here’s how to capture time spent in meetings, reading docs, or debugging.

-It’s called your *timeout* and it controls the granularity of your WakaTime dashboards.
+The *timeout* setting controls the granularity of your WakaTime dashboards.
 I’ve written about this feature before in [this blog post][fill in the gaps post], but the general idea is:

 Increasing your timeout (moving the slider towards the right side) decreases the granularity of your time tracking, and increases the total time reported.